micag2025/Supply_Chain_project/docs/metamask-setup.md

 ## Next Steps

-Once the application has been successfully deployed and verified, you can continue with the following documentation [Project README](ENCLOSE LINK)
+Once MetaMask has been configured, you can continue with the following documentation [Project README](ENCLOSE LINK)

 ---